 Oh and just for a few minutes as you do this exercise, please forget what you think you know about success.
 Forget what your parents, bless them and their great intentions, may have drilled into your impressionable ears.
 Forget what your first teacher or your favorite boss said.
 Forget your grandma’s favorite mantra.
 Forget the famous quotations that you like to share and repeat.
 Forget all expectations of success as you know them to be.

 Start over.
-Take a deep breath or better yet, do a meditation session with ReAwakening before you start.
+Take a deep breath or better yet, do a meditation session before you start.
 Be true to your values.
 Be honest with yourself.
 And take a few minutes to answer these questions.

 1. What are you hungry for?

 2. What do you most often daydream about?

 4. How do you want to feel about your work?